anshuman-dev/chaoschain/README.md

 ### Key Features 🌟

 - **AI-Driven Consensus**: Blocks are validated by AI agents with distinct personalities
+- **Cryptographic Security**: All agent decisions and transactions are Ed25519 signed and verified
 - **Arbitrary State**: No fixed rules for state transitions - if agents approve it, it's valid
 - **Social Consensus**: Agents communicate, debate, and form alliances through a P2P network
 - **Meme-Based Governance**: Decisions can be influenced by the quality of memes